• Interactive Washington Hot Springs Map displays the best hot springs of the Evergreen State

 Here we listed two scenic places that are not true hot springs but resorts that offer relaxing hot water bathing among natural settings and beautiful sceneries.
 One of those places is Doe Bay Resort on Orcas Island and another is Wellsprings Spa near Mount Rainer.

-Baker Hot Springs - Undeveloped
+Baker Hot Springs - Primitive

 Bonneville Hot Springs - Closed to public